top of page

 Essential qualifiers to "there's no evidence".

-As humans, it's only natural to want to big up our own beliefs while degrading that which is contrary to it.
+As humans, it's only natural to want to puff up our own beliefs while downplaying that which is contrary to it.
 "Evidence" is one of our favorite words.
 "We have the evidence", we boast.
 Just as often, we say "there's no evidence" for these other views.
 Atheists are especially guilty of this.

 But the problem is, "there's no evidence" is a very omniscient claim.
 In order to make it, you must assume you have access to every possible fact that could ever be remotely relevant to the discussion at hand.
 If you do not have this knowledge, then you don't know that there is no evidence, simply because there could be evidence you don't know about.